Liz Truss faces criticism for failing to set up new LGBT+ advisory panel

-Liz Truss faces criticism for failing to set up new LGBT+ advisory panel 9 months after scrapping old one
+Liz Truss faces criticism for failing to set up new LGBT+ advisory panel nine months after scrapping old one

 Equalities minister told MPs in May 2021 the government would ‘shortly put out an expression of interest’ for recruiting new panel

-Equalities minister Liz Truss is facing criticism for failing to set up a new LGBT advisory panel — almost nine months after disbanding one she had clashed with over “fundamental disagreements”.
+Equalities minister Liz Truss is facing criticism for failing to set up a new LGBT+ advisory panel, almost nine months after disbanding one she had clashed with over “fundamental disagreements”.

 Anneliese Dodds, the shadow equalities minister, told The Independent the lack of progress demonstrated “everything you need to know about this government’s commitment to tackling the issues facing LGBT+ people”.